poof-backup/poof/README.md

-# poof
+# poof backup

-poof 2-way secure data sync/backup/restore against a cloud drive.
+poof backup - 2-way secure data sync/backup/restore against a cloud drive.

 Backup of local file system directories to a cloud drive or other storage, in a secure manner, and preserving the original files' attributes for later recovery.